galaxyproject/galaxy-cloudman-playbook/README.md

 if you're building an archive or `Persistent storage` with desired volume size if you're building a volume/snapshot.
-If you are updating an existing file system, launch an instance with the functional file system and run this playbook 'over' it.
+If you are updating an existing file system, launch an instance with the functional file system and run this playbook 'over' it (see more below).

 Once an instance has launched, edit `galaxyFS.yml` to set `galaxyFS-builder` `hosts` field and comment out `connection: local` entry.
 Next, set the launched instance IP address under `galaxyFS-builder` host group in the `inventory/builders` file and invoke the following command (having filled in the required variables):

+ > If you are updating an existing file system, note the Warning
+ > note in the previous section.
+You also probably already have
+ > a Galaxy admin user so provide the admin user API key as follows:
+ > `--extra-keys api_key=<API KEY>`.
+Finally, run only the subset of
+ > roles by adding the following option to the command below:
+ > `--tags "update"`.

     ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars psql_galaxyftp_password=<psql_galaxyftp_password from image above> --extra-vars galaxy_admin_user_password=<a password>

 This will download and configure Galaxy as well as install any specified tools.
+Note that depending on the number of tools you are installing, this build process may take several hours.
 At the end, a file system archive will be created and uploaded to S3.
-Note that depending on the number of tools you are installing, this build process may take several hours.
+It is often desirable (and necessary) to do double check that tools installed properly and repair any failed ones.
+In that case, after we've made the changes, we can just create the archive and upload it to the object store.
+To achieve this, rerun the above command with `--tags "filesystem".

 #### galaxyFS as a volume
 After you have launched an instance, go to CloudMan's Admin page and add a